Olrio/P11/README.md

     [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

    All tests scripts are stored in `tests` directory.
 Most of the tests are unit tests (in `tests/unit_tests` directory).

+   An integration test can be found in `tests/integration_tests`.

    There are also some functionnal tests in the `tests/functionnal_tests` directory.
+Those functionnal tests require you to install `selenium`.
+   Installing this framework needs to follow different steps depending on both your Operating System and the Internet Browser you use.
+   That's why we recommend you to follow instructions here : https://selenium-python.readthedocs.io/installation.html

    To launch all tests, use the following command : `pytest`.
 More information is available using the `-v` option : `pytest -v`.